Warlord (DC Comics): Fictional character biography

 Vietnam War veteran SR-71 pilot Travis Morgan passed through a hole in the Earth's crust while flying over the north pole in 1969 and landed in the underground world of Skartaris.
-There, Travis, wielding his .44 AutoMag pistol and joined by Shamballah's Princess (later Queen) Tara, becomes The Warlord and battles villains such as the evil sorcerer Deimos as well as various kings.
+There, Travis, wielding his .44 AutoMag pistol and joined by Shamballah's Princess (later Queen) Tara, becomes the Warlord and battles villains such as the evil sorcerer Deimos as well as various kings.
 He gained various sidekicks such as Machiste, Shakira, Russian scientist Mariah Romanova, and his magic-wielding daughter Jennifer Morgan.
-In one story arc, Morgan even becomes the U.S. President in the far future.
+In one story arc, Morgan even becomes the U.S. president in the far future.

-Although The Warlord has a superficial resemblance to the DC character Oliver Queen, he is based more upon his creator Mike Grell, who was a former member of the Air Force.
+Although Warlord has a superficial resemblance to the DC character Oliver Queen, he is based more upon his creator Mike Grell, who was a former member of the Air Force.
 Grell is caricatured in Warlord's first appearance, 1st Issue Special #8, sporting The Warlord's signature shaggy goatee.
 Grell and editor Jack C. Harris made a metafictional appearance in the story "Gambit" in The Warlord #35 (July 1980).

 Volume 4 of the series begins with an explorer finding preserved dinosaur remains in the Himalayas.
 She takes the head of one to a doctor and an expedition is set up to retrieve more samples.
 The team is spotted by the Chinese government and flee into the caves after losing several members.
 They discover a portal and after walking through find themselves in Skartaris, where they encounter Travis Morgan.
 Morgan is attacked by a giant bird and kills it with the help of Shakira.
 Refugees enter Shamballah and Morgan discovers that a new god has taken over the Shadow Kingdom and has overrun Kiro, Machiste's homeland.
 One of the refugees is injured and carries a gunshot wound.

 Travis later battles his son Joshua, also known as Tinder, who kills him and assumes the Warlord title.

 Other versions

-An alternate universe variant of Warlord appears in Flashpoint.
+An alternate universe version of Warlord appears in Flashpoint.
 This version is a pirate captain.